How Much Creatine Should I Take?

 Does Creatine Have Side Effects?

-One common side effect is water retention which may result in weight gain.
-Some people might also experience slight gastric discomfort during the loading phase.
+One common side effect is water retention which may result in body weight gain.
+The increase in body weight is often a result of fluid shifts.

 It's best to always take creatine along with some protein and carbs to help with digestion.